jinnatar/mitm_nanny/README.md

 ## Stopping and removing Nanny
 1. Remove the script, for example `adb -s $host shell 'su -c "rm /data/adb/service.d/nanny.sh"'`
-2. Reboot the device to stop the running copy.
-In theory you could just find the right pid and kill that, but it's annoying.
+2. Reboot the device to stop the running copy, or see the top of `/sdcard/nanny.log` for the pid number and kill that one.

 ## Known limitations
 - Action is taken by default only if there are zero upstream connections.
 This could be autodetected to control connection + worker connections, but doesn't seem to be necessary right now and could cause useless churn.